Frequently Asked Questions

 The Atlantic Veterinary College is fortunate to have generous sponsors, partners, and donors who understand and value the impact AVC Vet Camps can have on youth in Atlantic Canada, across the country, and beyond.
 As a result, each year new bursaries and scholarships may become available to campers during or after the application process.

 If you would like to be considered for bursaries and scholarships including the ones listed above, please indicate this on your application.

 Dates to remember:

-- Week of April 11-15: Applicants will be notified by email if they have—or if they have not—been selected to attend camp.
+- April 12: Applicants will be notified by email if they have—or if they have not—been selected to attend camp.

-- May 8: Those selected to attend camp must confirm their attendance by this date.
+- May 5: Those selected to attend camp must confirm their attendance by completing registration and payment through Eventbrite.